Report: Indiana ranks low for economic status of women

 The institute’s the Status of Women in the States report examines six areas: employment and earnings; political participation; poverty and opportunity; reproductive rights; health and well-being; and work and family.

 Indiana received an overall grade of D for the third consecutive year.
-Indiana ranks last in the U.S. in the work and family category, with a grade of F.
+Indiana ranks last in the U.S. in the work and family category, with a grade of F. The state’s highest grade was a C-minus for political participation.

-Erin Macey is a policy analyst for the Indiana Institute for Working Families.
-She says the legislation this session that targeted issues important to families failed to gain real traction.
+The legislation this session that targeted issues that are important to families failed to gain real traction, said Erin Macey, a policy analyst for the Indiana Institute for Working Families.
+Bills addressed Indiana’s equal pay law, workplace accommodations for pregnant women, increases to the minimum wage, and a paid family leave program.

 Most Read Nation & World Stories